sdoylelambda/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         else go up by half num of floors repeat until egg breaks on one floor and floor directly below it does not return that floor

+Fast runtime = O(nLogn)
+Overall time complexity of Merge sort is O(nLogn).
+It is more efficient as it is in worst case also the runtime is O(nlogn) The space complexity of Merge sort is O(n).
+This means that this algorithm takes a lot of space and may slower down operations for the last data sets